Contents, 14 sections

 7b.
 Sales per Review.

 Same approach using monthlySold ÷ reviewsAdded30, with qualifying rule reviewsAdded30 ≥ 3 and same n ≥ 30 minimum.
-The per-category p50 powers the "Reviews per month" cross-check on every category sheet: type in a review count, the workbook converts to an estimated sales count using the category's measured rate.
+The per-category p50 powers the review-velocity signal in the Demand Read (§8): type in a review count, the sheet converts it to an estimated sales count using the category's measured rate and cross-checks it against rank velocity.

 Categories without enough qualifying data fall back to a default 5% review rate (~20 sales per review).
 The irony is intentional: when the data is too thin to support a category-specific number, the workbook honestly defaults to the conventional heuristic rather than inventing a calibrated-looking one.
 Cells affected are still Thin-flagged.